 There followed not one but two huge bear markets, both of which saw the price of U.S. stocks roughly cut in half.
 By the end of the second bear market, in early 2009, stocks were at a statistically meaningless 110 times earnings.
 That price-earnings multiple resulted from severely depressed corporate profits at many corporations and huge losses at a few companies.

 A truer gauge of stocks’ value was the dividend yield, which stood at 3.6%, though even that was a little misleading because many companies were slashing their dividends at the time.
 Still, by the 2009 stock market bottom, stocks were yielding more than 10-year Treasury notes.
 That had been typical up until 1958, but many market participants never thought they’d see it again.

-Since the 2009 market bottom, shares have almost quadrupled in price.
-After that long rally, U.S. stocks were at 19.6 times trailing earnings as of year-end 2018, with a dividend yield of 2.2%.
+Since the 2009 market bottom, shares have almost quadrupled in price—and the return has been even higher if you include dividends.
+After that long rally, U.S. stocks were at 24 times trailing earnings as of year-end 2019, with a dividend yield of 1.8%.
 That’s not cheap by historical standards, which raises a key question: What return can investors expect from here?

 Next: Whither Stocks?

 Article: Signal Failure